 The Public Realm and Movement Strategy18 has begun to do this through identifying key places in the city, both current and future, for place-shaping opportunities.
-The Movement Strategy will support with place-shaping opportunities through re-routing movements, if required, to unlock the land.
+The Movement Strategy will support with improving our spaces through re-routing movements, if required, to unlock the land.

-When considering the design for place-making spaces, the Pattern Book19 provides design guidance such as the type of street lighting and furniture that can be used to enhance key routes and spaces.
+When considering the design for this approach, the Pattern Book19 provides design guidance such as the type of street lighting and furniture that can be used to enhance key routes and spaces.
 It also highlights the need to ensure that there is a network of routes connecting people to high-quality public realm.